Functional Ovarian Cysts (cont.)

 Call your doctor for an appointment if:

-For more information about other symptoms that concern you, see the following topics:
+For more information about other symptoms that concern you, see:

 Most functional ovarian cysts are harmless, do not cause symptoms, and go away without treatment.
 Watchful waiting is usually an appropriate option if you are diagnosed with a functional ovarian cyst.